brianhigh/computing_bootcamp/remote/What_is_Open_Data_Kit.md

-## Open Data Kit
+# How does it work?

+## On Campus

-- Gather data in the field
+- Create forms for data collection
-- Data is aggregated remotely
+- All data is aggregated on a server
+- Information can be exported
-- Exportable as a CSV
+    - CSV
-- Doesn't require full-time internet connection
+    - JSON
+    - Visualized (in browser)

+## In the Field

+- Data collection using mobile devices (Android)
+    - Mobile phones
+    - Tablets
+- A mobile data connection is not required
+    - Data is uploaded via wifi (or mobile) when convenient
+- Easy to use
+    - Step by step forms walk you through it

-## Questions?
+# Questions?